sbg/sevenbridges-python/docs/quickstart.rst

 Managing apps
 -------------

-Managing apps (tools and workfows) with the sevenbridges-python library is simple.
+Managing apps (tools and workflows) with the sevenbridges-python library is simple.
 Apps on the Seven Bridges Platform and CGC are implemented using the Common Workflow Language (CWL) specification https://github.com/common-workflow-language/common-workflow-language.
-The sevenbridges-python currenty supports only Draft 2 format of the CWL.
+The sevenbridges-python currently supports only Draft 2 format of the CWL.
 Each app has a CWL description, expressed in JSON.